 It is responsible for converting the CIL(Common Intermediate Language) into machine code or native code using the Common Language Runtime environment.

 Benefits of CLR:

-- It improves the performance by providing a richly interact between programs at the run time.
+- It improves the performance by providing a rich interact between programs at run time.

 - Enhance portability by removing the need of recompiling a program on any operating system that supports it.